directus-labs/guest-authoring/next-auth-with-directus/index.md

 }
 ```

-This is a react form that will server as the form for both the registration and login pages.
+This TailwindCSS styled form will serve as the `AuthForm` for both the registration and login pages.

 ### Implementing the Registration Functionality

-`Nextjs 13` and above uses the new `app` router functionality and
-To create the registration functionality for new users to register on the platform, you first need to create a Next API that will be consumed by the UI of the registration page.
+To create the registration functionality for new users to register on the platform, you first need to create a Next API that the UI of the registration page will consume.

 #### Creating the Registration API

-Open the `app` folder and create a new `api` folder with an `auth` sub folder and inside of this `auth` folder, create a `register` folder  with the file `route.ts` with the content:
+Open the `app` folder and create a new `api` folder with an `auth` subfolder and inside of this `auth` folder, create a `register` folder  with the file `route.ts` with the content:

 `api/auth/register/route.ts`